 One more concert remains in our 2017-2018 Season!
 We always aim to EXCEED your expectations and make each new season more exciting and colorful than the last!
 We LOVE performing for you – THANK YOU for attending our concerts and cheering for the Orchestra!

 Our season opened in September with “Simply Sinatra.”
 Joining the Hershey Symphony and back by popular demand was Steve Lippia, one of the world’s leading specialists in recreating the music and magic of Frank Sinatra.
 “The Chairman of the Board” defined so many of the standards we love that narrowing down the list to what we could present in one evening was a challenge.
 But, a packed house was brought to their feet after a thrilling show for all!

-In October we present “Fall Classics,” a dramatic contrast of orchestral favorites: Verdi’s ultra-melodramatic Overture to La Forza del Destino, Samuel Barber’s wrenchingly beautiful and immortal Adagio for Strings and, in celebration of 500 years of the Lutheran Church, Mendelssohn’s “Reformation” Symphony.
+In October we presented “Fall Classics,” a dramatic contrast of orchestral favorites: Verdi’s ultra-melodramatic Overture to La Forza del Destino, Samuel Barber’s wrenchingly beautiful and immortal Adagio for Strings and, in celebration of 500 years of the Lutheran Church, Mendelssohn’s “Reformation” Symphony.
 These are all amazing classics.

 In December we pull out all the stops, including the ones on the Hershey Theatre’s historic pipe organ, and present our annual “Holiday Spectacular” complete with cameos from Powerhouse Strings, Festival Strings, Santa and other friends.
 Featured will be 2017 Hershey Symphony Young Artist Competition winner, Emily Chung, performing the Mendelssohn Violin Concerto.
 We will also get a jump on the 100th Birthday Celebration of America’s own Leonard Bernstein.
 Also on the menu are lots of Holiday treats and opportunities for everyone to join in singing seasonal favorites.
 This concert has proven so popular with the community that it is presented twice, once in the afternoon, and, again in the evening.
 It’s a great concert to share with friends!